akan72/geospatial-store/README.md

 │   │   │   ├── static
-            │   ├── uploads     <- Temporarily holds all images uploaded to the application │   │   │   ├── templates       <- Directory to hold all .html templates for the `Flask` application │   │   │   └── views.py        <- Script that contains all `Flask` application logic
+            │   ├── uploads     <- Temporarily holds all images uploaded to the application │   │   │   ├── templates       <- Directory to hold all .html templates for the `Flask` application ├── models.py       <- Script that contains the Schema for our API's prediction results │   │   │   └── views.py        <- Script that contains all `Flask` application logic
-│   │   ├── models              <- Scripts to train and serialize models, and then use to make predictions │   │   └── visualization       <- Scripts to perform exploratory data analysis and visualization │   ├── test_requests.py        <- Script to test the API using python's `requests` package │   └── uwsgi.ini               <- uWSGI config file
+│   │   ├── models              <- Scripts to train and serialize models, and then use to make predictions │   │   └── visualization       <- Scripts to perform exploratory data analysis and visualization │   ├── test_requests.py        <- Script to test the API using python's `requests` package
+|   ├── create_db.py            <- Script to initialize the SQLAlchemy database
+│   └── uwsgi.ini               <- uWSGI config file
 ├── nginx
 │   ├── Dockerfile              <- Dockerfile for the `nginx` service